Supersymmetry Breaking with Fields, Strings and Branes: Critical Strings and their Circle Compactifications

 As first noticed by Gliozzi, Scherk and Olive (GSO)~\cite{GSO}, the spectra obtained so far are not satisfactory since, aside from containing tachyonic modes, the NS sectors are built with arbitrary numbers of anticommuting oscillators, thus giving rise to bosonic modes that violate the spin--statistics theorem, unless they are suitably truncated.
 More general options exist, the original paper identified a special interesting truncation leading to open spectra with equal numbers of Bose and Fermi modes at all mass levels.
 It retains NS states built with odd numbers of $b$ oscillators, and the Ramond sector is also projected, letting only even (odd) numbers of $d$ oscillators act on the two eight--dimensional Weyl projections of the original vacuum.
 The tachyon is thus removed, and the massless modes correspond to the $N=1$ supersymmetric Yang-Mills theory for the $U(1)$ group.

-In this fashion, GSO recovered spacetime supersymmetry from the NSR string, which rests on world--sheet symmetry and leads to $D$--dimensional Poincar\'e invariance but had apparently no links with spacetime supersymmetry, also establishing a connection with the ten--dimensional supersymmetric Yang--Mills theory~\cite{GSO,BSSc}.
+In this fashion, GSO recovered spacetime supersymmetry from the NSR string, which rests on world--sheet symmetry and leads to $D$--dimensional Poincar\'e invariance but had apparently no links with spacetime supersymmetry, also establishing a connection with the ten--dimensional supersymmetric Yang--Mills theory~\cite{GSO,BSS}~\footnote{P.~Fayet was probably the first to identify the $N=4$ supersymmetric Yang--Mills multiplet in four dimensions, early in 1976, but his work was completed later~\cite{fayetn4}, after he clarified the role of $R$-symmetry.}.

 The construction can be generalized to any classical group ($U(N)$, $USp(2N)$ or $O(N)$) via the introduction of Chan--Paton factors~\cite{cp1,cp2,cp3,cp4,cp5}, which corresponds to adding charges at the ends of open strings.
 The only anomaly--free options, as we saw in Section~\ref{sec:sugra1110}, are $SO(32)$ and $E_8 \times E_8$.
 Only the first can be realized with open strings, while both are available in the heterotic setup~\cite{heterotic1,heterotic2,heterotic3}, obtained by combining the left--moving NSR modes with the right--moving modes of the 26--dimensional bosonic string compactifying 16 of its dimensions in a peculiar way, as we shall see.